Best Weekend Getaways from San Francisco

 3. Sausalito - 25 minutes from San Francisco

-This place captivated me the moment I arrived with its waterfront charm and sweeping views of San Francisco Bay!
-I loved that you don't have to drive far for this awesome weekend getaway, just across the Golden Gate Bridge from San Francisco!
-Just across the Golden Gate Bridge, it felt worlds away from the city because it was calm, a place where we could enjoy wonderful views.
+This place captivated me the moment I arrived with its sweeping views of San Francisco Bay, and I think it's one of the best places to visit in the Bay Area!
+I loved that you don't have to drive far for this awesome weekend getaway, just across the Golden Gate Bridge from San Francisco - Yet it felt worlds away from the city.

 My stay at the Inn Above Tide was unforgettable.
 Our romantic room for two days was incredible, with floor-to-ceiling windows that made you feel like you were about to step into the ocean.